 The Max Planck Society wishes to increase the number of women in those areas where they are underrepresented.
 Women are therefore explicitly encouraged to apply.
 The Max Planck Society is also committed to increasing the number of employees with severe disabilities in its workforce.
 Applications from persons with severe disabilities are expressly desired.

-The initial tenure-track appointment is for five years; it can be extended to seven years based on a midterm evaluation in the fourth year.
+The initial tenure-track appointment is for five years; it can be extended to seven years based on a positive midterm evaluation in the fourth year.
 A permanent contract can be awarded upon a successful tenure evaluation in the sixth year.